ggmichael/craterstats/README.md

     craterstats -lcs

-These items may specifed by their index number, e.g. `-cs 4`, or using any unambiguous abbreviated form, e.g. `-cs ida`.
-Similarly, `-ef standard` or `-ef trask` is equivalent to `-ef 1`
+These items may specifed using any unambiguous abbreviated form, e.g. `-cs ida`.
+Similarly, `-ef standard` or `-ef trask` will obtain equilibrium function 1.

-Numbered tables of plot symbols and colours – which can be used with the `psym=` and `colour=` options – may be listed with the following command:
+Tables of plot symbols and colours – which can be used with the `psym=` and `colour=` options – may be listed with the following command:

     craterstats -lpc

-and can likewise be specified by index or abbreviation, e.g. `psym=1`, `psym=circle` or `psym=o` all select a circle; `colour=2`, `colour=green` or `colour=gr` select green.
+and can likewise be specified by name or abbreviation, e.g. `psym=circle` or `psym=o` select a circle; `colour=green` or `colour=gr` select green.

 Differential plots are produced by default.
-To switch to a different kind, e.g. cumulative, add `-pr 1` or `-pr cumulative` to the part 1 settings.
-Other possibilities are: 3 - relative (R), 4 - Hartmann, 5 - chronology, 6 - rate.
+To switch to a different kind, e.g. cumulative, add `-pr cumulative` or `-pr cml` to the part 1 settings.
+Other possibilities are: relative (R), Hartmann, chronology, or rate.

 The complete set of options can be seen with: